-While there’s nothing that specifically says “cross country” about the Dakine Covert Bike Gloves, it definitely feels like a speedster’s option.
+While there’s nothing that specifically says “cross country” about the Dakine Covert Full Finger Gloves, it definitely feels like a speedster’s option.
 The minimal construction keeps it as light and breathable as possible; even the cuff is elastic so you don’t have to mess with a bulkier hook-and-loop closure.

 The synthetic suede palm wraps over the tip of each finger for added durability, which is a nice touch for a product that many riders consider quickly consumable.
 Silicone grippers on the forefingers and thumbs, as well as smartphone compatibility, make this a glove that will work for the modern rider, and a lot of mesh keeps your paws cool.
 Easily one of the best mtb gloves on the market for cross county riders and even for walking around in mild temps.

-Trail riders often want a more substantial glove than you’ll find on XC riders — and the Fox Dirtpaw Race Gloves are a great compromise.
+Trail riders often want a more substantial pair of gloves than you’ll find on XC riders — and the Fox Dirtpaw Race Gloves are a great compromise.
 With some added protection, you’ll be able to put up with more abuse.
 But reasonably padded knuckles don’t make this as heavy as a true downhill glove.

-And you still get great features that Fox likes to put in their gloves, like a Clarino synthetic leather layer on the palm, smartphone compatibility, and silicone grippers for lever control.
-These Fox Mountain Bike Gloves also has a padded palm, something that you don’t always find on mountain bike gloves.
+This Fox MTB Glove features synthetic leather layer on the palm, smartphone touch screen compatibility, and silicone grippers for lever control.
+These Fox Mountain Gloves also has a padded palm, something that you don’t always find on mountain bike gloves.
 Everything combined makes this Fox Racing glove one of the best rated mountain gloves overall from our test.